-To convert from the TST system to the 2D system:
+To set up the 2D system:

 - 1. Disconnect the TST lines from the mini handles and remove them from the small rings on the risers. - 2.
 Completely remove the rest of the TST system from the risers mini handles, magnets and elastics. - 3.
 Make a figure of eight knot in the TST lines 20cm from the marked position.
 The knot stops the Tube Ball handles from sliding too far up the TST lines. - 4.
 Pass the Tube Ball handles through the free ends of the TST lines. - 5.
 Reattach the TST lines with a bowline knot directly to the brake handle at the marked position.